Does Restraining Order Show Up on Background Check? Search Yours Free

 Even though restraining orders are issued in civil court, due to their nature, they can be part of a criminal background check and show up on a pre-employment or ongoing employment screening for the defendant in the action.

-Does restraining order show up on background checks when it’s a no-contact order?
 No contact orders are another type of restraining orders, and these can appear on employment checks as well.
 Usually, violations of these orders are considered criminal offenses that also show up on background checks.6

 Does a PPO (Personal Protective Order) Show Up On a Background Check?
 Level 1 Check?
 Level 2 Check?
 What Types Of Screenings Reveal Restraining Orders?